kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

    - https://github.com/kubernetes/kubernetes/issues/125579
    - https://github.com/kubernetes/kubernetes/issues/127793

 Hence, it is necessary to handle capacity updates gracefully across the cluster, rather than resetting the cluster components to achieve the same outcome.

 Also, given that the capability to live-resize a node exists in the Linux and Windows kernels, enabling the kubelet to be aware of the underlying changes in the node's compute capacity will mitigate any actions that are required to be made by the Kubernetes administrator.

 Node resource hot plugging proves advantageous in scenarios such as:
-- Efficiently managing resource demands with a limited number of nodes by increasing the capacity of existing nodes instead of provisioning new ones.
+- Efficiently managing resource demands with a limited number of nodes by increasing the capacity of existing nodes instead of provisioning new ones, which brings less overhead on the control-plane.
 - The procedure of establishing new nodes is considerably more time-intensive than expanding the capabilities of current nodes.
 - Improved inter-pod network latencies as the inter-node traffic can be reduced if more pods can be hosted on a single node.
-- Easier to manage the cluster with fewer nodes, which brings less overhead on the control-plane
 - Mitigate a few of the existing limitations/issues that are associated with a node/kubelet restart.

 Implementing this KEP will empower nodes to recognize and adapt to changes in their compute configurations and allow facilitating the efficient and effective deployment of pod workloads to nodes capable of meeting the required compute demands.